 - New data processing algorithms

 - Data analysis and visualization methods

-Mark teaches and leads the CH3F2 (Advanced Analytical Chemistry) module, leads the CH401 (Research Project & Methodology) module, and contributes to the CH3F7 (Energy) module.
+Mark leads and teaches the CH3F2 and CH3G5 (Advanced Analytical Chemistry) modules, leads the CH401 (Research Project & Methodology) module, and contributes to the CH3F7 (Energy) module.
 Further undergraduate teaching includes contributions to CH155 (Chemistry Laboratory and Assessed Work), CH162 tutorials (Introduction to Physical Chemistry), and CH3G0 (Extended Laboratory).
 With respect to postgraduate teaching, Mark contributes to CH921 (Frontier Instrumental Techniques for Molecular Analytical Science) and CH908 (Mass Spectrometry).

 I am supervising the following PhD students:

 - Rémy Gavard